Picaresque Novel

 Readers find themselves drawn to the picaro’s charm and wit, often leading to a deeper connection with the character, empathizing with travails and thriumps over a string of misadventures.
 Readers may find themselves laughing at the absurdity of the picaro’s situations while simultaneously grappling with profound questions of ethics and morality.

 The picaro’s relatability emerges from a blend of wit and survival instincts.
 Because of this, readers often find themselves charmed by the protagonist’s tenacity as he navigates various social milieus.
-The picaro’s adventures expose the hypocrisy and contradictions within society, prompting readers to reflect on their own beliefs and assumptions.
+The picaro’s adventures expose the hypocrisy and contradictions within society, which leads readers to reflect on their own beliefs and assumptions.

 Emotional Response: Humor, Empathy, and Reflections on Morality